Invasion U.S.A. (1985 film)

 Invasion U.S.A. is a 1985 American action film produced by Cannon Films, and starring Chuck Norris.
 It was directed by Joseph Zito.
 It involves the star fighting off a force of Soviet/Cuban-led guerrillas.

 Both Chuck Norris and his brother, Aaron, were involved in the writing.
 It was made in the greater Atlanta area of Georgia, and Fort Pierce, Florida.
 Miami landmarks such as Dadeland Mall and Miracle Mile can also be seen in the film.
-The 1986 film Avenging Force was originally intended as a sequel until Chuck Norris turned it down.
-It was instead made as a standalone film starring Michael Dudikoff, sharing only the protagonist's name.

 Plot

 A group of Cuban refugees is on a boat sailing for the United States and is at first met by what appears to be a US Coast Guard boat with armed personnel.
 The captain of the vessel declares that the refugees are welcomed to the United States, but the Guardsmen open fire on them and take several bags of cocaine hidden in the boat.
 It is revealed that the armed personnel were Latin American guerrillas disguised as Guardsmen on board a hijacked Coast Guard vessel.

 Eventually, the real Coast Guard finds the boat with the murdered American Coast Guardsmen off the coast of Florida.
 The FBI and the Miami Police Department arrive at the docks to investigate the murders.
 The guerrillas land in Florida and exchange the drugs for weaponry from a drug dealer.
 They are led by the Soviet operative Mikal Rostov (Richard Lynch), the fake Coast Guard captain who opened fire on the Cuban refugees.
 Former CIA agent Matt Hunter (Norris) is asked to come out of retirement, but he declines.
-When Rostov and a team of guerrillas destroy Hunter's residence in the Everglades and kill his friend, John Eagle (Dehl Berti) in a failed assassination attempt, Hunter is convinced to reconsider.
+When Rostov and a team of guerrillas destroy Hunter's residence in the Everglades and kill his friend, John Eagle (Dehl Berti), in a failed assassination attempt, Hunter is convinced to reconsider.

 Later that day, hundreds of additional guerrillas land on the beaches of Southern Florida and move inland using several pre-positioned trucks.
 The guerrillas begin their assault by destroying suburban homes.
 Another group of guerrillas impersonating Miami police officers attacks a community center full of Cuban expatriates in Miami.
 When a squad car with genuine Miami policemen drives by to investigate the gunfire, the survivors angrily start vandalizing their car and leave the police perplexed.
 The FBI has no idea who is behind the attacks, but Hunter and the CIA believe that Rostov is behind the attacks.
 As terrorist acts continue in Miami, race riots and general chaos develop within the city, just as the terrorists planned.